Okay, maybe not really. But it’s got to be done, nevertheless.

 Cleaning the manure and bedding out of the chicken coop is one of the Big Jobs in the springtime at our place.
-I use the deep litter method of chicken coop management (someday I will get around to writing a post about this, I will, I will!) and so by spring, the chicken coop really has . . . you know . . .
+I use the deep litter method of chicken coop management and so by spring, the chicken coop really has . . . you know . . .
 DEEP LITTER.
 It’s beautiful stuff, honestly, especially if you tend to burn down your compost pile again and again by mistake (snif) and need to build it up again, and if you value well-rotted manure for your garden.
 Which (sigh) I do, and I do.

 Tip 1: Don’t complain.
 Your tomatoes and beans and cucumbers and radishes are gonna just love this stuff!
 Honestly.
 When your neighbors’ eyes widen at the beauty of your gorgeous tomatoes, the thickness of your awesome rhubarb stalks, the size and glossiness of your cucumbers, etc., you can blush and say “Oh, that.
 It’s the manure.”
 And you’ll be right.
 At least, partly right.